JonathanDussot/boardgamers/README.md

 #### Created Game Page:
 - Once the dots to the top-right corner are clicked on, they are given the option to edit or delete the game post they've created.
 - Only the owner of the Game is shown the three-dot dropdown menu with access to these options.

 ![CRUD - created game edit menu](src/images/create-game-edit.png)

 #### Review Game Page:
 - Once the dots to the top of the review are clicked on, they are given the option to edit or delete the review they've created.
 - Only the owner of the review is shown the three-dot dropdown menu with access to these options.

 ![CRUD - Review edit menu](src/images/review-feature-menu.png)

 #### Like Icon:
 - The user is given the option to unlike the Game post the same way they liked it to begin with, by clicking on the icon. icon will change colour.
 - Users are not given the possibility to like their own posts.

 ![CRUD - Like-icon](src/images/like-icon.png)

 #### Ratings Game Page:
 - User is given the option below their initial rating to edit and update their rating or delete it.
 - Only the owner of the rating is shown these options.
 - If the user chooses to update, and clicked on the 'edit' button, the six dice images will re-appear for the user to correctly update.

 ![CRUD - Ratings edit menu](src/images/ratings-feature-edit.png)

 #### Profile Page:
 - Once the dots to the top-right corner are clicked on, they are given the option to edit their profile or change either their username or password.
 - Only the owner of the Game is shown the three-dot dropdown menu with access to these options.

 ![CRUD - Profile Page edit](src/images/profile-page-edit.png)

 ### Features Left to Implement
-- Using the GameDataContext, we plan to add a feature to the game to display the top-rated games according to the total averages our community users have given.
+- Using the GameDataContext.js, we plan to add a feature to the game to display the top-rated games according to the total averages our community users have given.
 - Forum for users to have more in-depth conversations and thus increase user interaction within the community.
 - Nested comments within the review section to users to interact or react to each other's reviews.
 - Additional app dedicated to informing our users of upcoming board-gaming events.